suomela/type-ratio-csc/README.md

 This repository contains scripts for running the [TypeRatio](https://github.com/suomela/type-ratio) tool on [CSC](https://www.csc.fi) computers.
 This is used for computations in the following article:

 - Tanja Säily, Martin Hilpert and Jukka Suomela (to appear).
-"New approaches to investigating change in derivational productivity: Gender and internal factors in the development of -ity and -ness, 1600–1800."
+"New approaches to investigating change in derivational productivity: Gender and internal factors in the development of *-ity* and *-ness*, 1600–1800."
 Patricia Ronan, Theresa Neumaier, Lisa Westermayer, Andreas Weilinghoff & Sarah Buschfeld (eds.), *Crossing boundaries through corpora: Innovative approaches to corpus linguistics* (Studies in Corpus Linguistics).
 Amsterdam: John Benjamins.

 Usage on CSC Puhti
 ------------------